Injury prevention guide Stop falls before they happen

 Understanding falls from height injuries at work.

-The good news is that most workplace falls from height injuries are preventable.
-With proper Working at Heights Training, workers can learn techniques that dramatically reduce the strain on their spine during work at height, carrying, and other physical tasks.
+The good news is that most falls from height are preventable.
+With proper Working at Heights Training, workers and employers learn how to plan the work, apply the hierarchy of control, and choose the right access equipment to dramatically reduce the risk of a fall.

-falls from height injuries are not just painful - they can end careers, impact quality of life, and lead to chronic conditions.
+Falls from height are not just painful - they can end careers, change lives, and cost employers dearly.
 Prevention is always better than treatment.

-This guide explains why falls from height injuries happen, who is at risk, and practical steps you can take today to protect your spine at work.
+This guide explains why falls from height happen, who is at risk, and practical steps you can take today to stop falls before they occur.

 Root causes